lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 process2: Ref#set -> sets to 43
 ```

-We would have expected the output of this program to be `44`, but due to `get` and `set` happening in two different operations, we end up potentially incrementing the same value twice.
+We would have expected the final output of this program to be `44`, but due to `get` and `set` happening in two different operations, we end up potentially incrementing to the same value twice.

 This is where update comes in.